cfpb/pilot_pilot/outline.md

 -	Open controller to read
 -	Open output to write
--	Cycle through all nodes in json file,
+-	Cycle through all nodes in controller file (json),
-  - Perform test
+  - Perform test contained in pyController
-  - Write result of test
+  - Write result of test to output .json file
 -	Close output
 -	Close controller